 Part of the regulatory approval process includes compliance inspections of manufacturing facilities to ensure adherence to applicable regulations and guidelines.
 The regulatory agency may delay, limit or deny marketing approval of our product candidate, Zalviso, as a result of such inspections.
-In June 2014, the FDA completed an inspection at our corporate offices.
-We received a single observation on a Form 483 as a result of the inspection.
-Although we believe we have adequately addressed this observation in revised standard operating procedures, we, our contract manufacturers, and their vendors, are all subject to preapproval and post-approval inspections at any time.
+We, our contract manufacturers, and their vendors, are all subject to preapproval and post-approval inspections at any time.
 The results of these inspections could impact our ability to obtain FDA approval for Zalviso and, if approved, our ability to launch and successfully commercialize Zalviso in the United States.
 In addition, results of FDA inspections could impact our ability to maintain FDA approval of DSUVIA, and our ability to expand and sustain commercial sales of DSUVIA in the United States.